symbol/symbol-docs/source/sdk/documentation.rst

 The NEM Developer Center gathers a collection of :doc:`guides <../guides/overview>`.
-They show developers how to use NEM built-in features while following step-by-step simple use cases.
+They show developers how to use NEM built-in features while following step-by-step use cases.

 Each guide comes with at least one snippet.
 Snippets are executable pieces of code that solve the proposed use case.